Aceinna/docs_openrtk/algorithms/AttitudeParameters.rst

 Direction Cosine Matrices
 ==========================

-The first of these, the direction cosine matrix\ [#rot_BinN]_, |R_BinN|\ , specifies the attitude of one frame relative to another by relaying how the basis-vectors of one frame relate to the basis-vectors of another.
-These matrices have the property that they can, in a straightforward manner, transform vectors from one frame into another, such as from the Body to the NED-frame:
+The first of these, the direction cosine matrix\ [#rot_BinN]_, |R_BinN|\ , specifies the relationship of one frame relative to another by relaying how the basis-vectors of one frame relate to the basis-vectors of another.
+These matrices have the property that they can, in a straightforward manner, transform vectors from one frame into another, such as from the Body to the
+NED-frame:

 .. math::